anuraj/devskim/README.md

 # DevSkim Docker Container

-The unofficial image for Microsoft DevSkim - DevSkim is a framework of IDE extensions and Language analyzers that provide inline security analysis in the dev environment as the developer writes code.
+The unofficial Docker image for Microsoft DevSkim - DevSkim is a framework of IDE extensions and Language analyzers that provide inline security analysis in the dev environment as the developer writes code.
 More details about DevSkim - https://github.com/microsoft/DevSkim

 ### Basic Usage